-Day 1 -2 Arrive Tokyo

-Meals: D
+Days 1-2: Tokyo Meals: D

-Fly to Tokyo, the capital of Japan.
-On arrival, you will be met by an English-speaking representative and transfer approximately 1.5 hours to your hotel.
+Fly to Tokyo, Japan's dynamic capital.
+On arrival, you will be met by an English-speaking representative and transferred approximately 90 minutes to your hotel.

-Please note: You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
+You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.
-Transfers will differ depending on group size.

-Early check in (before 3pm) is not included.
-If your flight arrives in the morning and you wish to arrange this, please speak to your reservation's consultant.
-For luggage storage options prior to check-in, please speak to your hotel reception desk.
+Please note: Early check in is not included.
+If your flight arrives in the morning and you wish to arrange this, please speak to your reservation's consultant in advance.

-Tokyo - Tokyo is a city of contrasts; neon-lit landscapes, towering skyscrapers, peaceful shrines and lovingly-tended gardens.
-Tokyo became the official capital when the newly restored Emperor Meiji moved it from Kyoto to Tokyo (then Edo) in the late 1860s.
+Tokyo - Tokyo - One of the world's most cutting-edge capital cities, Tokyo is a city of contrasts, famous for its neon-lit streets, towering skyscrapers, peaceful shrines and lovingly tended gardens.
+Tokyo became the official capital when the newly restored Emperor Meiji moved it from Kyoto to Tokyo in the late 1860s.

-Day 3: Explore Tokyo
+Day 3: Tokyo City Tour